cansik/mediapipe-extended/README.md

 ```

 ### Face Geometry
-The Face Geometry solution allows to get back the head transformation matrix from the landmark detection.
-This allows for face effects or undistorted analysis of the landmarks.
+The Face Geometry solution allows the head transformation matrix to be recovered from the landmark detection.
+This enables face effects or undistorted landmark analysis.

 ![Face Geometry Example](media/face-geometry-recording.gif)